T-Chaitanya/YOLO-Detecting-Signage-and-Speech-Generation/README.md

-# YOLO: Detecting Signage and Speech Generation
+# YOLO: Detecting Signage and Speech Generation for the Visually Impaired

-This repository contains the implementation of a system that utilizes YOLO (You Only Look Once) for detecting signage in images or video streams, and subsequently generating corresponding speech for accessibility purposes.
+This repository contains the implementation of a deep learning-based system that leverages YOLO for detecting indoor signage and integrates text-to-speech (TTS) technology to assist visually impaired individuals by providing real-time auditory feedback about detected signs.

 ## Table of Contents
 - [Project Overview](#project-overview)